 If you’re craving a golden glow, there are safer options available on most drugstore shelves.
 Spray tans and tanning lotions use the naturally occurring chemical dihydroxyacetone (DHA) to darken your skin.
 DHA is a sugar derived from plants, which has been used for decades in sunless tanning products.
 Fortunately, time has provided some tweaking and improvements to the formulas.
-What once delivered an orange result has evolved to offer a more natural-looking skin color.
+What once delivered an orange result now offers a more natural-looking skin color.

-Although applying sprays can be messy, handheld spray tanning products are approved by the FDA.
+Although applying sprays can be messy, the FDA has approved handheld spray tanning products.
 If you have skin problems, such as excessively dry skin, you may need to blot these patchy areas.
 They will likely absorb more spray.
 Always apply the sprays in rooms with proper ventilation to avoid inhaling any fumes.

 Written by: The Healthline Editorial Team

 Medically reviewed on: Jun 15, 2016: University of Illinois-Chicago, College of Medicine

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.